dhocker/athomeled/README.md

     color77 color77-default 200.0 100

 #### Scrollpixels
-Starting from the first pixel, scrolls a group of 5 pixels across the strip.
+Starting from the first pixel, scrolls a group of n pixels across the strip.
 The wait (time in milliseconds) value determines how fast the animation proceeds.
 The iterations value determines how many times the algorithm is executed.
+The n parameter sets the number of pixels.

-    scrollpixels {r g b | color} [wait=20.0] [iterations=1000]
+    scrollpixels {r g b | color} [wait=20.0] [iterations=1000] [n=5]

 #### Randompixels
 Sets a randomly chosen pixel to a randomly generated color.